AgentJay/back_to_top/README.txt

 There are settings for:
 -----------------------

   * Preventing the button to appear in mobile or touch devices.
   * Choosing between a image och text/css button
   * Placement of the button
-  * Appearence of the text/css button
+  * Appearance of the text/css button

 Road map